glpi-project/doc-agent/source/configuration.rst

     1. If you're not using **GlpiInventory plugin**:

-     Your server URL should look like: ``https://my-glpi-server/front/inventory.php``
+     Your server URL should look like: ``https://my-glpi-server/``, or  ``https://my-glpi-server/front/inventory.php``

-     Using ``https://my-glpi-server/`` seems possible but in facts cause issues that are impossible to track.
-Please do not use that URL.
+     Using ``https://my-glpi-server/`` may cause issues fixed in GLPI 10.0.6.
+If you use an older version, it may be better to use the full URL for now.

     2. If you have installed **GlpiInventory plugin** via **Marketplace**: